davidanderson3/umls-release-qa/umls.nlm.nih.gov/vocabulary-documentation/README.md

 Run `npx ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## UMLS Release Documentation

+Replace the MRSAB.RRF file in the assets folder of the versioned branch (for example, 2024AB branch)

+Once the documentation is finalized for the next release, do a pull request to merge that version branch into master (for example, merge 2024AB branch into master branch).

+QA the site.

+Publish the changes on release day.